Alabama civil rights leaders respond to the latest bomb threat to HBCUs - NewsBreak

 Alabama civil rights leaders respond to the latest bomb threat to HBCUs

-These disturbing threats of violence have shaken the Historically Black colleges and universities (HBCU) community and Alabama civil rights leaders are speaking out.Two days of hearings on passenger rail service through Mobile start Tuesday
+These disturbing threats of violence have shaken the Historically Black colleges and universities (HBCU) community and Alabama civil rights leaders are speaking out.Historic Coretta Scott home where she wed MLK now forgotten

 “Unfortunately, this is part of a long legacy,” said April England-Albright, a civil litigation attorney based in Atlanta.